SnickerdoodleLabs/Testbed-React/README.md

 ## 4. Add a TXT Record to Your Application's DNS Settings

-You must add a single [TXT Record ](https://www.cloudflare.com/learning/dns/dns-records/dns-txt-record/) to your application's DNS Records so that the analytics package will trigger the user aggreement popup when a new user connects their wallet to your dApp.
+You must add a single [TXT Record ](https://www.cloudflare.com/learning/dns/dns-records/dns-txt-record/) to your application's DNS Records so that the analytics package will trigger the user agreement popup when a new user connects their wallet to your dApp.
 See our [official documentation](https://marketing-docs.snickerdoodle.com/integration-instructions/react-apps#3.-add-a-txt-record-to-your-react-apps-domain) for more info.